Tarapith temple

-Tarapith Temple is a 13th century Hindu temple in Tarapith, Birbhum, West Bengal in India, dedicated to the Hindu goddess Tara, the second of the ten Mahavidyas in Hinduism.
-It is one of the 51 Sati Pithas in India.
+Tarapith temple (/bn/), is a Hindu temple in Tarapith, Birbhum, West Bengal in India, dedicated to the Hindu goddess Tara, the second of the ten Mahavidyas in Hinduism.
+It is recognised as both a Shaktipith and Siddhapith, and has long been regarded as one of the most prominent and historically significant centres of Tantra and Shakti worship.

-As per the Devi Bhagavata Purana, Kalika Purana, Markandeya Purana and Shakti Peetha Stotram, the third eye of Goddess Sati fell here, after Lord Vishnu's Sudarshan Chakra splintered her body into many parts to calm down Mahadev's rage, during his cosmic dance.
+According to the Devi Bhagavata Purana, Kalika Purana, Markandeya Purana and the Shakti Peetha Stotram, the third eye of Goddess Sati fell here, after Vishnu's Sudarshan Chakra splintered her body into many parts to calm down Mahadev's rage, during his cosmic dance.
 Vashishta Muni, who first saw it, started worshipping there and the place was later developed into a temple.
 In addition to the temple, Tarapith is closely associated with the mystic saint Bamakhepa, who is said to have had deep spiritual experiences in this area.
-The cremation ground accompanying the temple is one of the most revered and popular sites for tantric practices in Shaktism.Day after day, thousands of faithful devotees gather at the sacred Tarapith Temple.
-Drawn from West Bengal and from across the nation, pilgrims arrive with deep reverence in their hearts, seeking the blessings of the Divine Mother and the grace of this holy seat of worship.
+The cremation ground accompanying the temple is one of the most revered and popular sites for tantric practices in Shaktism.